6daniel32/WorkshopInvoicer/README.md

 2. Execute "docker compose run phpunit --generate-configuration" to create a basix phpunit.xml

-3. Execute "docker compose up" and you will have your local lamp structure
+3. Execute "docker compose up" and you will have your local lamp structure working.

+4. Execute "docker compose run phpunit" and you will test your code

+5. Execute "docker compose run composer" and you will install the dependencies